July 2015 Ian Chiu

 Overheating doesn’t seem to be much of an issue as far as we can tell.
 The Transcend did get a little bit warm after our endurance tests but that’s simply because the drive’s aluminium conducts heat faster than most other materials commonly used on flash drives.

-These prices were taken from Amazon directly, and are up-to-date as of early February 2016.
-And judging from these cost per gigabyte, there’s no reason not to pick a drive smaller than 64GB or even 128GB.
+These prices were taken from Amazon directly, and are up-to-date as of early April 2016.
+And judging from current prices, there’s no reason not to pick a drive smaller than 64GB or even 128GB.

 DT Micro 3.1

 Buyers who want a drive that only protrudes as little as possible from a USB port should consider one.
-Thumb drives in general sticks out quite conspicuously so they could easily get bent when being bumped repeatedly, and this could result in data loss and maybe even worse, a broken USB port.
-In contrast, compact drives by design can always stay inserted to a USB-enabled car stereo or to a notebook as a semi-permanent storage for media.
+Thumb drives in general stick out quite conspicuously so they could easily get bent when being bumped repeatedly.
+This could easily result in data loss and maybe even worse, a broken USB port.
+Compact drives by design can always stay inserted to a USB-enabled car stereo or to a notebook as a semi-permanent storage for media.
 They can free up precious space on the laptop’s speedy SSD for mission critical tasks.
 For this reason, a tiny drive can actually prove to be quite practical to some of us who might need an effortless storage expansion option.